-WELCOME Early Road Maps of Pennsylvania BOTTOM
+WELCOME Early Road Maps of Pennsylvania WELCOME

 This page includes a selection of 19th century maps that show roads.
 The government prepared geological and topographical survey maps starting in the 19th century and many included roads.
 By 1900 detailed survey maps were available for most northeastern states, and were used by commercial vendors as the basis for their own maps.
 However, systematic mapping of Pennsylvania roads and the installation of route signs by the government did not occur until the auto arrived.